Photo credit: Suzanne Fiore Photography

 Dr. Choy earned her Doctor of Pharmacy degree from St. John’s University and is board-certified in geriatric pharmacotherapy.
 She completed a pharmacy practice residency with an emphasis on teaching at the Veterans Affairs New York Harbor Healthcare System.

 She has received some of the most prestigious national awards for demonstrating exceptional leadership, achieving excellence and exemplary service in improving healthcare.
 She is the recipient of the American Society of Health-System Pharmacists-Association of Black Health-System Pharmacists (ASHP-ABHP) Joint Leadership Award, the NYCSHP Harold Neham Award, the ASHP Fellowship, the American Pharmacists Association Immunization Champion Award, the New York State Assembly Citation, and the New York City Council Citation.
 Mary has appeared on the NBC Today Show, SinoVision, PBS, ASHP TV, and ‘Pharmacists: Unsung Heroes’ documentary.
-She was featured in newspapers, World Journal, SingTao, and Epoch Times.
+She is featured in newspapers, World Journal, SingTao, and Epoch Times.
 She lives in New York City with her spouse and two children.
 Mary loves traveling with her family and learning about the many different cultures, cuisines, and traditions of people around the world.
 Learn more about her on Facebook: www.facebook.com/healthcareheroesbook; Twitter/Instagram @DrMaryChoy

 Michele B. Kaufman, PharmD, BCGP